-Josh Allen, Jerry Hughes & Co. are hard to beat but Jets have been competitive at Bills Stadium since 2016, winning 3 of 5 and coming back in this year's opener before losing 27-17.
-But they've been outgained in those 5 games by 402 yards so they have their work cut out.
+Josh Allen, Jerry Hughes & Co. are hard to beat but Jets have been competitive at the Bills' stadium since 2016, winning 3 of 5 and coming back in this year's opener before losing 27-17.
+But they've been outgained in those 5 games by 402 yards so they have their work cut out for them.

 at Miami (10-6)

 The Green & White will be intent on ending their 5-game losing skid to the Aqua & Coral at Hard Rock Stadium.
-Last Jets road win over Miami was 27-14 in London in 2015.
-Last Jets road win in Miami Gardens: 37-24 in 2014 season finale.
+The last Jets road win over Miami was 27-14 in London in 2015.
+The last Jets road win in Miami Gardens: 37-24 in the 2014 season finale.

 at New England (7-9)

-As LB Neville Hewitt said after Sunday's 28-14 fall-from-ahead loss, "This is a hard place to win."
+As LB Neville Hewitt said after the Jets' 2020 season finale loss at Gillette Stadium: "This is a hard place to win."
 And how.
-At least the Jets got their largest second-half lead in a decade at Gillette Stadium but Jets fans sure feel it's time for a New England road win.
+At least the Jets got their largest second-half lead in a decade in the most recent Foxboro game but Jets fans sure feel it's time for a road win at New England.

 at Houston (4-12)

-Deshaun Watson and the Texans were competitive in midseason but opened with 4 losses and closed with 5 L's in a row.
-This year they'll be lying in wait for the Jets, who had their way in this series by winning the first 5 before dropping the last 3.
+Deshaun Watson and the Texans were competitive in midseason but opened with 4 losses and closed with 5 straight L's.
+This year they'll be lying in wait for the Jets, who once had their way in this series by winning the first 5 before dropping the last 3.

 at Indianapolis (11-5)

-Whether it's Philip Rivers (who may retire) or Jacoby Brissett or another QB at Indy's helm, the Jets have done well at the Colts.
-Yes, they fell at Lucas Oil this year 36-7 and lost 3 turnovers.
+As mentioned above, the Colts' ball is now in Carson Wentz's hands, under the guidance of HC Frank Reich, his OC in Philly.
+Yes, the Jets fell at Lucas Oil this past season 36-7 and lost 3 turnovers.
 But they've won 4 of their last 7 in Indy and have a plus-27 TO margin in 38 road games.

 at Denver (5-11)

 This year at MetLife the Jets nearly got their first win in Game 4 before falling to Denver 37-28.
 Two years ago at home they ran roughshod over the Broncos.
-Their last win a mile high, though, came in 2010, a last-minute 24-20 comeback.
+Their last win a mile above sea level, though, came in 2010, a last-minute 24-20 comeback.

 at Atlanta (4-12)